A round-up of some upcoming changes to the Buzz platform.

 Release: August 19, 2021

 Change: Buzz will begin blocking messages for unverified emails and phone numbers.
-After implementation, when a message is sent from Buzz to an unverified account, the user is given two weeks to verify their information before Buzz begins blocking messages.
+After implementation, when a message is sent from Buzz to an unverified account, the user is given one week to verify their information before Buzz begins blocking messages.
 During this grace period, the banner remains visible, and users receive an automated message from Buzz prompting them to verify their information along with the first message they receive during this time.

 This change impacts: All Buzz users who have not verified their email and/or phone numbers.